w3c/wai-perspective-videos/_perspective-videos/captions.id.md

 last_updated: 2023-11-20      # Put the date of this translation YYYY-MM-DD (with month in the middle)
 order: 6

-translators: Fri Rasyidi # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
+translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
-# - name: "Jan Doe"   # Replace Jan Doe with translator name
+- name: "Fri Rasyidi"   # Replace Jan Doe with translator name
 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
 # contributors:
 # - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none